tanyibate/runshop/README.md

 npx prisma migrate dev
 ```

-The application is powered using Prisma ORM to be able to use Prisma the boiler plate needs to be generated
+The application is powered using Prisma ORM to be able to use Prisma the boiler plate needs to be generated.

 ```
 npx prisma generate
 ```

-Now to finish the setup well need to seed the database using the provided json files
+Now to finish the setup we'll need to seed the database using the provided json files.

 ```
 npx prisma db seed